openxthinking/bullet-docs/docs/misc.md

 - Q: __What should I do when I'm finished working with OpenThinking?__
-- A: If you don't need any more help from us, then you can delete our account. (see how in the "Delete OpenThinking" tab)
+- A: If you don't need more help from us, you can delete our account. (see how in the "Delete OpenThinking" tab)

 #### **Delete OpenThinking**